Pet Euthanasia vs. Natural Death

 Another big problem is that some pets do terribly at the vet's office.
 Some cats are extremely fractious, and even though sick, may get an adrenaline rush and fight being put in the carrier and being handled by the vet.
-Some owners couldn't bear thinking of their cat's last moments spent fighting at the vet.
+Some owners can't bear thinking of their cat's last moments spent fighting at the vet.
 Many wish their cats can peacefully die at home.

-During natural death, you will see your pet's health decline and reach several stages.
+During natural death, you will see your pet's health decline and go through several stages.
 Some of these stages your pet may not go through if you elect for euthanasia prior to when they unfold.
 If you decide to let your dog die at home, you will need to learn how to recognize pain and must acknowledge and accept all the events as they unfold.

 Investigators at the North Carolina State University College of Veterinary Medicine once observed dogs after a routine spay surgery.
 As they monitored the dogs, the researchers noticed how when they interacted with the dogs, they would hide their pain by greeting and wagging their tails.
-When the researchers left, they soon where back to being restless and in discomfort.
+When the researchers left, they soon went back to being restless and in discomfort.
 This suggests that when around their favorite humans, their affection and enthusiasm may mask their pain.